The best electric scooters for students 2020

 One factor that's not so important is speed.
 A college or university is going to be pretty busy, and you're unlikely to be the only one riding a scooter, so traveling at a slower speed might actually be an advantage, helping you turn more easily and avoid accidents.
 Moving a little slower will also help your scooter's battery last longer between charges.
 Win-win.

-It's not the cheapest model around, but the Xiaomi Mijia M365 has earned its place as the world's most popular electric scooter.
+It's not the cheapest model around, but the Xiaomi Mi Electric Scooter (better known as the M365) has earned its place as the world's most popular e-scooter.

 One of its key selling points is its range, which maxes out at 18 miles (enough for several days of zipping around campus).
 Your exact mileage will depend on various factors, including any hills and the type of terrain you're riding on, but that's an impressive figure at this price point.

-The Mijia M365 is also pretty nippy, with a top speed of 15mph, but sticking to a slightly more sedate pace will help increase its range so you aren't left carrying 12.5kg of scooter home at the end of the day.
+The Mi Electric Scooter is also pretty nippy, with a top speed of 15mph, but sticking to a slightly more sedate pace will help increase its range so you aren't left carrying 12.5kg of scooter home at the end of the day.

 Dual brakes help you stop quickly and safely in emergencies without the scooter tipping forwards, and although we prefer scooters with internal cables (it looks neater and means they're less prone to damage or vandalism), the build quality is robust.
 A great all-rounder